Stipends for the Earth Educators' Rendezvous Events

 Earth Education for Sustainable Societies Stipend

 The Earth Education for Sustainable Societies project is offering up to 80 eligible* 2020 Earth Educators' Rendezvous attendees $100 stipends in support of participation in Rendezvous activities (workshops, panels, etc.) that align with the vision of Earth Education for Sustainable Societies.
 To apply for the stipend, attendees must submit a short statement (1-3 sentences) of how your participation in a particular workshop or other event will help you build momentum toward earth education for sustainable societies in alignment with that vision.
 In the case of more than 80 applicants, stipends will be awarded in order of application.
-Apply using this form by July 12, 2020.
+Apply using this form soon - stipends are available on a first-come first served basis.
 Stipends will be awarded after the Rendezvous, following verification of full participation in the indicated workshop/activity.
 Please contact Lisa Gilbert (email@example.com) if you have any questions about this stipend.
 Apply for this stipend »

 *Note: As these stipends are NSF-funded, to be supported by this funding, a participant must be either a U.S. citizen, a permanent resident, or in the employ of a U.S. institution.
 All participants are expected to participate in the entire workshop(s).